-This is a special kind of scan used to examine the structure of the heart and the nature of its muscle.
+A CMR scan is a special kind of scan used to examine the structure of the heart and the nature of its muscle.
 It uses a Magnetic Resonance scanner that creates intense fluctuating magnetic fields around your body while you are inside the scanner.
-This generates the signals that make up the pictures produced.
-It may be useful for detecting the presence of fat and scarring in the heart muscle that is associated with ARVC.

 Figure 8: The tilt table test

 The tilt table test involves monitoring the ECG, pulse and blood pressure while you are lying flat on a table, then when the table is tilted to 60-75 degrees, and then lying flat again.

 Depending on the results of the previous tests, your doctor may suggest that you have other tests such as coronary angiography or an electrophysiological study (EPS).
 Both these tests are performed in an X-ray laboratory that allows the body and any medical tools (such as cardiac catheter tubes or pacing wires) to be seen using an X-ray camera.
 You will be asked to lie down on a special moving table and will be given a local anaesthetic in your groin.
 The doctor will then place fine tubes, called cardiac catheters or electrodes, into blood vessels in your groin.
 These are gently passed through to the heart.
 During coronary angiography the coronary arteries (the arteries that supply blood to the heart muscle) are injected with a dye to reveal any furring or blockages – coronary artery disease.
 (The ECG changes that are characteristic of Brugada Syndrome or LQTS can sometimes be caused by coronary artery disease.)